 Note that this method is unable to fully compute the special fiber, and thus is insufficient for computing the degree set in this case.
-Using the main result of \cite{Degrees-on-Varieties} and the fact that \Cref{ex: computed degree set} will have the same degree set over $\mathbb{Q}_7^\text{unr}$, we see that every component of the special fiber must have multiplicity divisible by 2 or 3.
+Using the main result of \cite{Degrees-on-Varieties} and the fact that \zcref{ex: computed degree set} will have the same degree set over $\mathbb{Q}_7^\text{unr}$, we see that every component of the special fiber must have multiplicity divisible by 2 or 3.

 \end{remark}